The Iguana HL7 interface engine demonstrates high throughput far exceeding the most demanding integration applications.

 The simplest test, this was a 1-to-1 message correspondence without any message translation or modification.
 The messages were received from a Lower Level Protocol (LLP) listener connection then logged in the queue and transmitted out to a destination LLP client.
 This pass-through test reveals the raw throughput of the Iguana engine.

-Similar to the Store-And-Forward process above but instead of just logging the messages, each message is parsed and new ones are generated with a new segment added.
+This process is similar to the Store-And-Forward presented above.
+However, instead of logging the messages, each message is parsed and new ones are generated with a new segment added.
 This utilizes Iguana’s Translator feature as the Message Filter component.

 Each input message was multiplexed to 4 separate channels.
 Each channel then performed message transformation (parsing and generation) using Iguana’s Translator feature as the Message Filter component.